TristanGomez44/sceneDetection/README.md

 #### The trainVal.py script :

-If you want to train a model called 'testModel' in an experiment called 'testExperience' during 30 epochs with the other parameters left with their default value, simply type :
+If you want to train a model called 'testModel' in an experiment called 'testExperiment' during 30 epochs with the other parameters left with their default value, simply type :

 ```
 python trainVal.py -c model.config --exp_id testExperience --model_id testModel --epochs 30